 There is, however, another connection suggested.
 The Goddess extends her chest toward Her creatures.
 The heart lives in the chest.
 I believe Her heart is the second rein.
 This heart rein does not control so much as align.
 Her heart rein is curious about where their griffins might want to go.
 The heart rein is open to the journey as it unfolds.
 A heart rein invites new revelations.

 So in this third week of Tending the Light, we ponder a trinity of questions.
-We might want to do this exploring as we light three candles in an evening ritual or as we spend a few minutes in observations of the sunset’s movement through the week.
+We might want to do this exploring as we light three candles in an evening ritual or as we spend a few minutes in observations of the sun’s movement at dusk or dawn throughout the week.
 The questions to ponder might be these (or modifications you make out of your own seeking):

 - Where to be active in the shaping of the Seed’s emergence?